Visit My Shop

-I’d avoid erasing at all, as it can leave a “scuff” mark on the calendar.
-You can definitely write with a pencil if you prefer it (I think it’d look pretty cool) just keep in mind that erasing might not be an option.
-I chose to just add our birthdays, our parent’s birthdays, and a few annual events.
-While I was adding these I kept the glass on top just to help hold the calendar flat and slid it kind of like a ruler.
+I chose to add our birthdays, our parent’s birthdays, and a few annual events.
+While I was adding these, I kept the glass on top just to help hold the calendar flat and slid it kind of like a ruler.

 Keep in mind that if you plan to use the calendar year after year, you’ll only want to write things on it that are always on the same date.
 For example, Christmas is always on December 25, but Thanksgiving is always on the fourth Thursday of November.
 Therefore, you can add Christmas to The Forever Calendar permanently, but Thanksgiving will change year to year, so you’ll want to write that on the glass instead.

 Locating the dates is easy.
 For example, my Birthday is November 16th, so to locate that day on the calendar, I go to the column for November and then to row 16 to land on November 16th.
-Since my birthday is on the same date every year I’ll write it directly onto the calendar with the Sharpie.
+Since my birthday is on the same date every year, I’ll write it directly onto the calendar with the Sharpie.

-When it comes to framing you can choose a frame that has either glass or plexiglass (both will work with most erasable markers).
+When it comes to framing, you can choose a frame that has either glass or plexiglass (both will work with most erasable markers).
 20″x30″ frames are typically considered a “poster frame” and aren’t super common.
 Both Target and Amazon have a selection of lovely 20″x30″ frames.